-The 50,000 vouchers as part of Round 3 of the Regional Travel Voucher Scheme have now been exhausted.
+The previous allocations of vouchers for the Regional Travel Voucher Scheme have now been exhausted.

 Victorians are encouraged to explore their state with thanks to the Scheme providing eligible Victorians with $200 to help cover costs of accommodation, attractions or tours in regional Victoria.

 The Regional Travel Voucher Scheme will provide eligible Victorians an incentive to explore the state.

 Vouchers will be offered to Victorian residents to contribute to the costs of accommodation, tourism attractions or tours undertaken in regional Victoria, including the Yarra Valley, Dandenong Ranges, Mornington Peninsula and the Victorian alpine ski resorts.

 Victorians who receive a voucher and spend at least $400 on paid accommodation, experiences, tours or attractions during their stay will be eligible to receive a reimbursement of $200 on presentation of receipts.

 The program works on a ‘first-come-first-served’ basis and each round will close once all places have been filled for that particular round.

 The indicative key dates for this scheme are:

 |Round||Registrations open||Eligible travel period||Claim period and cutoff date|

 |Round 1||11 December 2020, 10.00am – Allocation exhausted||12 December 2020 to 22 January 2021||4 January 2021 to 5 February 2021|